 Afterwards, it’s time to tuck into a buffet BBQ lunch with an assortment of fresh salads.
 Relax on the sun deck or in the air-conditioned saloon as we cruise to the second reef location.

 15:00 means it’s home time, as we start our trip back to Cairns.
-A glass of wine, tropical fruits, cheese and biscuits are served as we sit back, relax, and enjoy the rest of the journey before arriving back in Cairns at around 16:30.
+Relax and enjoy a glass of wine, tropical fruits, cheese and biscuits before arriving back in Cairns at around 16:30.

 (The Long List of) INCLUSIONS

 - Unlimited snorkelling and all snorkelling equipment, including stinger suits

 - Scuba Dive* (Certified Dive qualified OR Resort Dive no-experience necessary at the first reef location for everyone over age 12 and medically fit to scuba dive) Medical Conditions do apply – click here for more information

 - Free glass bottom boat tour (weather permitting)

 - Pick up and return to Cairns city accommodation

 - Breakfast of BBQ bacon and egg rolls, coffee, tea and fruit platters